mrAlakija/mrAlakija.github.io/_pages/cv.md

 ***

+# Skills

+* Data Analysis
+* Applied Machine Learning
+* Electrical Building Design
+* Data Warehousing
+* Text Mining

+***

 # Experience

-**Julius Berger Nigeria**, Data Manager (2015-present)
+**Julius Berger Nigeria**, Mechanical & Electrical Engineer (2013-present)

-* Participate in technical assessments related to audit projects and assess risks, develop scope, objectives and work plans.
+I was employed as a Mechanical and Electrical (M&E) Engineer in 2013.
+Juilius Berger is a construction company offering integrated solutions and related services.
+For my first [project](http://www.nestoiltower.com/tower/) my job description included:
+* Develop and manage a Microsoft access database for all the engineering documents.
-*	Assist the technical Manager with site inspections, supervise sub-contractors and ensure progress completion according to approved
+* Assist the technical Manager with site inspections
+* Supervise sub-contractors and ensure progress completion according to approved building drawings
+* Review material testing reports before the execution of construction work to ensure compliance with guideline and standards.

-**Molecular and Microscale Bioengineering Laboratory**, Columbia University (2011-2013) *Under the direction of Samuel K. Sia*
+**Molecular and Microscale Bioengineering Laboratory**, Columbia University (2008-2010) *Under the direction of Samuel K. Sia*

-I was an undergraduate research assistant in [Sam   Sia](http://bme.columbia.edu/samuel-k-sia)'s lab for two years at Columbia.
-There, I worked on developing a point-of-care microfluidic device to diagnose multi-drug resistant tuberculosis.
-I primarily focused on the DNA amplification and detection modules, optimizing primers and reaction conditions off-chip.

 **Laboratoire de Biochimie**, Ecole Polytechnique (Summer 2012)
 *Under the direction of Cedric Norais*